heimskr/game3/PROTOCOL.md

 	This differs from Swap Slots in that compatible stacks will be merged instead of swapped and that the first slot has to have something in it.

+43. **Agent Message**: tells the server to send a message from the player to an agent.

+	- `u64` Destination Agent Global ID
+	- `string` Message Name
+	- `...` Message Data

 # Message Format

 All values are little endian.